-We plan to send an open letter to the Prime Minister on the same day, setting out the nature and scale of the problem and calling for the government to treat wealth inequality as a strategic risk to the UK, and to tackle it with the urgency that it deserves.
+We sent an open letter to the Prime Minister on the same day, setting out the nature and scale of the problem and calling for the government to treat wealth inequality as a strategic risk to the UK, and to tackle it with the urgency that it deserves.
 The full text of the letter is below.

-We would like the letter to be signed by a broad range of people from across civil society, business and academia.
-You can read and sign the letter below.
-Thank you in advance!
+The letter was signed by a broad range of people from across civil society, business and academia.
+Thank you to all those who signed it.

 Sir Keir Starmer